Massachusetts ends deal with Northern Pass hydro project

-BOSTON (AP) - Massachusetts has dropped a $1.6 billion project that was set to deliver hydropower from Canada through a 192-mile transmission line in New Hampshire.
+CONCORD, N.H (AP) - Massachusetts abandoned plans Wednesday to get its clean energy from a $1.6 billion hydropower project, dealing a blow to a proposal that has sparked controversy in New Hampshire over plans to deliver the power through nearly 200 miles of transmission lines across the state.

-The decision to terminate the earlier selection of the Northern Pass project from Eversource was announced Wednesday by the Massachusetts Office of Energy and Environmental Affairs.
+The Massachusetts Office of Energy and Environmental Affairs said it will reverse course and terminate the earlier selection of Eversource's Northern Pass project.
 The state will instead move toward an agreement with New England Clean Energy Connect, a hydropower project proposed by Central Maine Power Co.
+Both projects would get their hydropower from Canada.

+Peter Lorenz, the office's communication director, said the decision continues Republican Gov. Charlie Baker's administration's "commitment to execute clean energy procurements that ensure the Commonwealth is positioned to achieve a clean, affordable, and resilient energy future while progressing towards greenhouse gas reduction requirements."

-New Hampshire regulators voted to reject Northern Pass last month over concerns about potential negative impacts on the environment and tourism.
+Lorenz didn't detail why Northern Pass was dropped, although there were concerns about the viability of the project after New Hampshire regulators rejected it in February.
+Concerns were raised about negative impacts on the tourism industry and local businesses.

-Eversource asked for reconsideration, but the Site Evaluation Committee said it would not do so until May.
+Eversource requested a rehearing but the New Hampshire Site Evaluation Committee said that would not start until at least May.
 That's well past the deadline set by Massachusetts for moving forward with a large-scale clean energy project mandated under a 2016 law.

+Despite the setback, Eversource said it will carry on with Northern Pass and argued in a statement that it was "the best project for the region and New Hampshire, and we intend to pursue all options for making it a reality."

+It didn't say whether it has contracted with anyone else to buy the project's power.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.